Not currently on the shelf, but we can order it, to pick up in store or have shipped from our remote warehouse.

 “Where the Crawdads Sing is a stunning and beautiful novel that readers will want to simultaneously savor and devour with every luxurious word.
 You’ll hear the gulls cry on the beach through these pages, you’ll see the light flickering through the marsh trees, you’ll smell the homemade grits sizzling on the stovetop.
 Your heart will ache for the lonely marsh girl and your wheels will start turning when a body is discovered, but you’ll never regret reading this gorgeous novel.”

 — Amanda Zirn, Bethany Beach Books, Bethany Beach, DE

-#1 NEW YORK TIMES BESTSELLING PHENOMENON More than 12 million copies sold worldwide A Reese’s Book Club Pick A Business Insider Defining Book of the Decade
+#1 NEW YORK TIMES BESTSELLING PHENOMENON—NOW A MAJOR MOTION PICTURE!
+More than 15 million copies sold worldwide A Reese’s Book Club Pick A Business Insider Defining Book of the Decade

 Where the Crawdads Sing is at once an exquisite ode to the natural world, a heartbreaking coming-of-age story, and a surprising tale of possible murder.
 Owens reminds us that we are forever shaped by the children we once were, and that we are all subject to the beautiful and violent secrets that nature keeps.